“Does anybody know what these dice are?”

 Example of the HD mould (pictured die set is HD Iridescent Purple):

 It’s harder to pin down an exact Koplow mould, since they seem to have been using different factories or moulds over time.
-They also often sell the same dice Chessex does or did under the Koplow brand name (e.g. Chessex Sparkle and Koplow Glitter, Chessex and Koplow Speckled).
+They also sold the same dice Chessex does or did under the Koplow brand name (e.g. Chessex Sparkle and Koplow Glitter, Chessex and Koplow Speckled).
 There are a few lines that have very distinctive moulds that seem to be specific to Koplow, and that can you tell relatively easily by the way the font on the d12 or d20 looks.

 The 1 has an upstroke and a horizontal line at the bottom.
 The 3 has a triangular top half, the 6 and 9 have a dot behind the number, the 7 has no hook and a curved vertical line, and the numbers themselves look rather wide.
 The d4 is usually bottom-read, and in some Koplow lines, the dot behind the 6 and 9 is quite large.
 Other Koplow moulds also have a dot behind the 16 and 19.
 For some moulds, the d20 has a 7 below the 20 (same as the Chessex Marbleized mould), for others a 17 below the 20.